mozman/ezdxf/docs/source/drawing/drawing.rst

 .. class:: Drawing

     The :class:`Drawing` class manages all entities and tables related to a DXF drawing.
-Every drawing has its own character :attr:`encoding` which is only important for saving to disk.

     .. attribute:: dxfversion

-        contains the DXF version as string like ``'AC1009'``, set by the :func:`~ezdxf.new` or the :func:`~ezdxf.readfile` function.
+        Actual DXF version like ``'AC1009'``, set by :func:`ezdxf.new` or :func:`ezdxf.readfile`.

+        For supported DXF versions see :ref:`dwgmanagement`

     .. attribute:: acad_release

-        The AutoCAD release number string like ``'R12'`` or ``'R2000'`` for actual DXF version of this drawing.
+        The AutoCAD release name like ``'R12'`` or ``'R2000'`` for actual :attr:`dxfversion`.

     .. attribute:: encoding

-        DXF drawing text encoding, the default encoding for new drawings is ``'cp1252'``.
-Starting with DXF version R2007 (AC1021) DXF files are written as UTF-8 encoded text files, regardless of the attribute :attr:`encoding` (read/write) see also: :ref:`dxf file encoding`
+        Text encoding of :class:`Drawing`, the default encoding for new drawings is ``'cp1252'``.
+Starting with DXF R2007 (AC1021), DXF files are written as UTF-8 encoded text files, regardless of the attribute :attr:`encoding`.
+Text encoding can be changed to encodings listed below.

+        see also: :ref:`dxf file encoding`

         ============ =================